dianacordun/react-reviews-blog/README.md

 # Advanced Frontend: React & Angular

-A project for the Advanced Frontend course consisting of an app where a user can post reviews, with authentication and cloud functions.
+A project for the Advanced Frontend course consisting of an app where a user can read and post reviews, with real-time notifications, authentication and cloud functions.

 ## Technologies
 + **Client-side:** React & Redux